A Reddit user is considering retiring but wants to know whether he is likely to run out of money.

 While this Redditor understandably wants to be cautious, the reality is that he has built a portfolio more than sufficient for early retirement.
 If he is unmotivated to return to work, he does not need to.

-The practical steps are straightforward: build a plan to fill his days with purpose, confirm his annual spending is well within what his portfolio can support, and diversify his concentrated stock position into a more resilient mix of assets.
+The practical steps are clear: build a plan to fill his days with purpose, confirm that annual spending sits well within what his portfolio can support across a 40-year horizon, and diversify his concentrated stock position into a more resilient asset mix.
 Once those boxes are checked, concerns about running short of money should not keep him in the workforce against his will.

 Talking with a financial advisor is still a smart move.
-A qualified advisor can help him decide how to handle the company stock, structure withdrawals across taxable and retirement accounts in a tax-efficient sequence, and build a bridge strategy to cover healthcare costs until Medicare kicks in.
+A qualified advisor can help structure withdrawals across taxable and retirement accounts in a tax-efficient sequence, map out a strategy for the concentrated stock position, and build a bridge to cover healthcare costs until Medicare kicks in at 65.

-That kind of professional planning may be exactly what he needs to retire with confidence and start enjoying the life he has already worked hard enough to afford.
+That kind of professional planning may be exactly what he needs to retire with confidence and start enjoying the life he has worked hard enough to earn.